Berke-Ates/AST/README.md

-# MLIRsmith: A Random MLIR Code Generator
+# MLIR-Smith: A Random MLIR Code Generator

-Welcome to MLIRsmith, a powerful tool designed to generate random MLIR (Multi-Level Intermediate Representation) code for a registered set of dialects.
+Welcome to MLIR-Smith, a powerful tool designed to generate random MLIR (Multi-Level Intermediate Representation) code for a registered set of dialects.
-MLIRsmith aims to simplify the process of testing and validating MLIR compilers, optimizers, and code transformations by providing a diverse set of MLIR test cases.
-Inspired by the success of CSmith in generating random C programs, MLIRsmith follows a similar approach to help detect and diagnose errors in the MLIR ecosystem.
+MLIR-Smith aims to simplify the process of testing and validating MLIR compilers, optimizers, and code transformations by providing a diverse set of MLIR test cases.
+Inspired by the success of CSmith in generating random C programs, MLIR-Smith follows a similar approach to help detect and diagnose errors in the MLIR ecosystem.

 ## Features